 You might think, are these the only food sources I can get vitamin C from?
 Well, you have to know that there are a lot more food sources for vitamin C. Better check Nutritiondata out!

 If you think that your diet is not enough to get optimal amounts of vitamin C, you can choose organic supplements too.
-You can take vitamin C tablets and capsules like Nature’s Way Alive!
-Organic Vitamin C. But Dr. Hunninghake suggests that vitamin C in Liposomal form is also an effective option.
+Dr. Hunninghake suggests that vitamin C in Liposomal form is also an effective option.
 It is said to be a type of vitamin C that provides more nutrition directly to the cells.

 There are also buffered forms of vitamin C. Buffered vitamin C is even strengthened with the help of important minerals such as calcium, magnesium and potassium.
 It is believed to cause less gastric irritation so it is deemed safe to use as well as the other types of vitamin C. Dr. Mercola and Dr. Hunninghake have suggested Ester-C as it is one of the best of its kind today.